 You should consider blogging not only for yourself (or only yourself).
 You can publish a blog post in a blog that is related to your business or you can have other people from your industry posting on your blog (guest posting) – this might lead their network to learn about your company through “social amplification.”

 Next step after starting a blog should be having a newsletter to inform your readers about your new posts.
-You can also use that newsletter for sharing information that is not in your blog and creating a more personal relationship with the people that read you.
+You can also use that newsletter for sharing information that is not in your blog and creating a more personal relationship with the people that read you (here is a list of 50 Modern InDesign Newsletter templates, you can use one of them or simply find inspiration).

 Are you or your team experts in something that might interest your customers?
 An e-mail course is a great way to not only show off your personality and knowledge but also connect with potential customers.
 This tactic is more suited for freelancers than big enterprises, but if your company is an SMB, chances are that you have something to teach to your audience and an e-mail course could be a great tool to nurture your leads and enforce your brand authority.